hollycowart/CSS-intro-with-GitHub/assignment/README.md

 After you save and reload in the browser, you might decide your palette needs some changes -- especially if the colors hurt your eyes!
 Feel free to change your four colors as you save and view the results in your browser.
 But do use *exactly four different colors* as listed above.

 Note that the `body` and `article` selectors are already in the stylesheet.
 Edit or add to the existing declarations.
 Do not add another `body` or `article` rule!
-(Not sure what a rule is?
-Or a declaration?
-These are explained in chapter 11.)
+(Not sure what a *rule* is?
+Or a *declaration*?
+They are explained in chapter 11.)

 ###Text

 When you are satisfied with those results, move on to the text color that is specified in `body`.
-For this assignment, use only `#fff` or `#000` here.
+For this assignment, use only `#fff` or `#000` for text color in `body`.
+Choose the one that is most readable onscreen.

 After you specify the text color for `body`, reload the page and look at each part of the page.
 Is there any element in which the contrast is poor for text on background?
 If so, you must change the text color for that element.